AyopoB/StegHub-PBL/Experience-Continuous-Integration-with-Jenkins -Ansible -Artifactory -SonarQube -PHP/readme.md

 ## Phase 3: Code Quality Analysis

 1. Set Up `phploc`
 `phploc` is a tool for code quality analysis in PHP.
 Install it and configure Jenkins to plot the data.
+PHPLOC (PHP Lines Of Code) is a tool for measuring the size and complexity of PHP projects.
+The output of the data will be saved in the `/build/logs/phploc.csv` file.

  2. Add Code Analysis to the `Jenkinsfile`